Mid and West Wales Fire and Rescue Service

 Designed to assist the ‘Responsible Person’ in coordinating and maintaining a fire safety record to comply with the Regulatory Reform (Fire Safety) Order 2005.

 It contains advice as well as space to record all aspects of your Fire Safety Regime.
-When your log is full for any section, simply reprint that page and add to your log book, it is recommended that the log book is kept in a loose leaf format for ease of adding new pages.
+When your log is full for any section, simply reprint that page and add it to your logbook, it is recommended that the logbook is kept in a loose-leaf format for ease of adding new pages.

 It should be noted that it is an offence for a person to knowingly make a false entry.

-Download the Mid and West Wales Fire and Rescue Service Fire Safety Log Book.
+Download the Mid and West Wales Fire and Rescue Service Fire Safety Log Book (PDF, 1.6Mb)